CatLibWilk/Lynda-Learning/docker/notes.md

         - `docker run -ti` makes terminal interactive
         - an image and its running container will NOT have the same ID
         - changes made in a running container are NOT reflected in the image.
 The image stays the same always.
+- Containers to Images
+    - `docker ps -l` will show last container exited
+    - can use `docker commit` to create a new image based on changes made to a container.
+        - eg. `docker commit [name of changed container] [new name for image]`